Frequently Asked Questions

 Q: What type of award should we apply for?

-Some new entrants choose initially to enter in the achievement award category in order to become familiar with the entry process and requirements.
-However, high performing new entrants can win - and have won - in the competitive categories in their first year of entering.
+We recommend entrants choose initially to enter in the Occupational Achievement Award category in order to become familiar with the entry process and requirements.

-Entrants can now choose to apply for a Fleet Safety Award and/or a Leisure Safety Award.
+.
 These achievement-style awards recognise your organisation’s performance in fleet and driver safety management and Leisure Services provision respectively.
 Fleet Safety and Leisure Safety Award entries are assessed for individual certification.
 In addition, the overall highest performing Fleet Safety entry is honoured with the RoSPA Fleet Safety Trophy, and the Fleet Safety entrant showing the greatest use of technical innovation - the Fleet Safety Technology Trophy (Sponsored by Tesco Dotcom).
+A trophy is also given to the highest-performing Leisure Safety Award entrant.
 Fleet Safety Awards and Leisure Safety Awards can be applied for as a single entry for a fee, or can be added as an additional category at no extra cost by any Achievement Award or Sector Award Entrant.

 In addition, all eligible Industry Sector Award entries will be considered for:

-The Best New Entry Award is made to an organisation or new site of a previous participant (either Achievement Award or Industry Sector Award entrant) that has not entered the Awards programme before.
+The Best New Entry Award is made to a new award entrant (or new site of a previous participant), and is selected from the Achievement Award, Fleet Safety Award, and Leisure Safety Award categories.
 Separate awards may be issued in different geographical regions.

 Inspiration Award nominations are additional submissions that can be selected alongside the fee-based award categories.